Callum-OP/Art-Media-App/README.md

 The easiest way to run this app is via docker compose, assuming you have docker installed: in the ArtMediaApp directory you simply type the command: docker compose up --build

 Running locally is also easy enough.
+Ensure you have the items mentioned in requirements.txt installed.
 To run the backend API, in ArtMediaAPI directory type command: python manage.py runserver To run the frontend in ArtMediaSite directory type the command: ng serve